jcchikikomori/php7-starter/README.md

 `$ composer require author/dependency_name`

 ### Database Installation
-Create your own.
-You may use my sample code available [here](https://gist.github.com/jccultima123/5e10a6d9e549778eff40adb5a3556e4a)
+The database query for this are provided [here](https://gist.github.com/jccultima123/5e10a6d9e549778eff40adb5a3556e4a)

 ## Known Issues
-* Error Handling for JSON rendering
+* Error Handling for REST/JSON (it's up to you to catch it since it's already parsed on JSON format)

 ## Work to do..
 - [x] SQLite Support